-AKSHARA RAMASESHAN '22 Assisted in a number of capacities while an intern at Mediators Beyond Borders International, including research to finalize the 2020 Economic and Social Council and piloting a new youth action group.
+AKSHARA RAMASESHAN '22

+Assisted in a number of capacities while an intern at Mediators Beyond Borders International, including research to finalize the 2020 Economic and Social Council Report and piloting a new youth action group

+ABIGAIL FLYNN'22

+Participated in a 10-week Arabic program with the Huruf Center in Cairo that increased her formal and colloquial skills and prepared her to study abroad

-BELLA CROW '21 Developed art skills and style along with portfolio pieces in an intensive arts program at the Mount Gretna School of Art in preparation for graduate school.
-Ranked nationally in number of undergraduates participating in semester-length, off-campus study among baccalaureate institutions 63% Percentage of Colgate students who take part in off-campus study Colgate students take a tour of Moore Town, a maroon community village in the Portland Parish in Jamaica.
+Ranked nationally in number of undergraduates participating in semester-length, off-campus study among baccalaureate institutions

+Percentage of Colgate students who take part in off-campus study

+Colgate students take a tour of Moore Town, a maroon community village in the Portland Parish in Jamaica.

-The National University Singapore Study Group explores diverse and dynamic Southeast Asia, including a week-long trip to Bali.
+The National University of Singapore Study Group explores diverse and dynamic Southeast Asia, including a weeklong trip to Bali.